scholarslab/mani-pedi/_manifesto-pieces/justice.md

 ---
-title: <h3> Justice </h3>
+title: Justice
 order: 5
-anchor-link: test-link-five
+anchor-link: justice
 ---
 ***Many instructors, ourselves included, consider teaching students about social inequalities and resistance towards them an essential part of what we do in the classroom.
-This practice is limited, however, by the context of the institutions within which we learn and teach.*** <a href="#test-link-five"></a>
+This practice is limited, however, by the context of the institutions within which we learn and teach.***